Multi-Higgs Boson Production with Anomalous Interactions at Current and Future Proton Colliders: Introduction

-Novel Higgs boson interactions, to new or to SM particles, may arise at the electro-weak scale, but they may also appear at higher scales, $\mathcal{O}(\mathrm{few~TeV})$.
+Novel Higgs boson interactions, to new or to SM particles, may arise at the electroweak scale, but they may also appear at higher scales, $\mathcal{O}(\mathrm{few~TeV})$.
 If this is the case, we can parametrize our ignorance using a higher-dimensional effective field theory (EFT), see, e.g.~\cite{Buchmuller:1985jz,Grzadkowski:2010es,Elias-Miro:2013mua}.
 Neglecting lepton-number violating operators, the lowest-dimensionality EFT that can be written down consists of $D=6$ operators.
-Upon electro-weak symmetry breaking, the Higgs boson would acquire a VEV and these operators would result in several new interactions, as well modifications of the SM interactions of the Higgs boson.
+Upon electroweak symmetry breaking, the Higgs boson would acquire a VEV and these operators would result in several new interactions, as well modifications of the SM interactions of the Higgs boson.
 Several of the operators in the physical basis of the Higgs boson scalar ($h$) would then have coefficients that are correlated, according to $D=6$ EFT.
-These correlations, however, may be broken by even higher-dimensional operators (e.g.\ $D=8$), particularly if the new phenomena are closer to the electro-weak scale.
+These correlations, however, may be broken by even higher-dimensional operators (e.g.\ $D=8$), particularly if the new phenomena are closer to the electroweak scale.
 Therefore, it may be beneficial to lean towards a more agnostic, and hence more phenomenological, approach and, while still remaining inspired by $D=6$ EFT, consider fully uncorrelated, ``anomalous'' interactions of the Higgs boson with the SM.
-This is the approach that we pursue here.
+These kind of interactions can also be achieved within the framework of the electroweak chiral Lagrangian including a light Higgs boson, where free coefficients for all Higgs couplings are obtained~\cite{Feruglio:1992wf,Bagger:1993zf,Koulovassilopoulos:1993pw,Burgess:1999ha,Wang:2006im,Grinstein:2007iv,Alonso:2012px,Buchalla:2013eza,Buchalla:2012qq,Buchalla:2013rka,Buchalla:2013eza,Buchalla:2017jlu}.
+This framework provides a consistent EFT justification of the usual ``$\kappa$'' formalism.
+The description of the Higgs boson's interactions in terms of uncorrelated coefficients is the approach that we pursue here.